-Supervisors: Albert Bartok-Partay, Steven Brown - PROJECT FILLED
+Supervisors: Albert Bartok-Partay, Steven Brown

 The best pharmacologically active compound may have been found, but its function, properties and processability are heavily dependent on the solid form.
 Solid-state Nuclear Magnetic Resonance and diffraction experiments, coupled with quantum mechanical calculations are powerful tools to elucidate the atomic structure, which is needed to understand and control macroscopic properties.
 The challenge in amorphous systems is that experiments only provide globally averaged measurements, while large length scales are needed to capture the disorder, which render quantum mechanical calculations unfeasible.
 In this project, machine learning models will be used to bypass the need for these costly computations, allowing interpretation of experimental data and structure determination with unprecedented accuracy.